jvanbruegge/adcs_plot/README.md

         return info.dataFilter(data).map(y => [x, y] as DataPoint);
     }));
 ```
 Here we use our newly created scales for the first time.
 We combine our scales with the current state that is holding the data we get through the websocket.
-As we have multiple lines per graph like x/y/z part of a vector or something similar and the timestamp of them will be the same, we first apply that scale to the timestamp and save it in a constant.
+As we have multiple lines per graph (x/y/z part of a vector or something similar) and the timestamp of them will be the same, we first apply that scale to the timestamp and save it in a constant.
 We won't modify it.

 For the y value we apply the data filter we pass in with the settings and then map the values (think here as `[x, y, z]`) to include the timestamp (`[[t, x], [t, y], [t, z]]`).

 Now that we have the values of the pixels on the screen we want to display them.
 One option would be to just map the scaled data to svg `<circle>` elements, but I want to have lines between the points, so you can follow the data changes more easily.
 For this reason we will use a `<path>`.
-We could have used a `<polyline>`, but d3 makes working with paths really easy.
+We could have used a `<polyline>` too, but d3 makes working with paths really easy.
 The module that is responsible for this is `d3-shape`.
-So we'll `import { line } from 'd3-shape'` annd call it with our data points.
-The `lines` function generates a string that has to be used as attribute to the [mysterious d attribute](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d) of the `<path>`.
+So we'll `import { line } from 'd3-shape'` and call it with our data points.
+The `lines` function generates a string that has to be used as the [mysterious d attribute](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d) of the `<path>`.
 Again as we have multiple lines per graph we have to nest our `map` calls.
 ```typescript
 const path$ : Stream<VNode[]> = scaledData$
     .map<string[]>(data => data.map(arr => line<DataPoint>()(arr)))